 - Property address

-- Estimate of the property value
+- An estimate of the property value

-- Mortgage Loan Amount (amount you owe)
+- Mortgage Loan Amount (the amount you owe)

 If you have any questions, ask your loan officer and they will help you complete your mortgage loan application.